Nandakishor2107/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **THEORY**

+A SISO (Serial-In Serial-Out) Shift Register is a sequential logic circuit used for data storage and transfer.
+It takes input data serially, shifts it through a chain of flip-flops at every clock pulse, and outputs the data serially.
+This makes it suitable for applications requiring data serialization or delay.

 **SISO shift Register**

 A Serial-In Serial-Out shift register is a sequential logic circuit that allows data to be shifted in and out one bit at a time in a serial manner.
 It consists of a cascade of flip-flops connected in series, forming a chain.
 The input data is applied to the first flip-flop in the chain, and as the clock pulses, the data propagates through the flip-flops, ultimately appearing at the output.